 The first government imposed universal health scheme came in just as I became an adult.
 Before then, I don't know how we managed.
 Again, this is simply a statement of ignorance; I never asked my parents how they paid for the many medical interventions our family required.
 Our state, Queensland has a free public hospital system.
 Most people, whatever their station in life, had private health insurance.
 Also, I believe there were clinics providing free care for pensioners.
-We we lower working class, we were battlers, we had very little money - but we got by.
+We were lower working class, we were battlers, we had very little money - but we got by.
 Most people did.

 During the Obamacare debate someone asked whether health care was a privilege of a right.
 I find that an incredible false dichotomy.
 Would we ever ask whether housing or food was a privilege or a right?
 I think most people would agree that, although the government ought to tackle the problems of homelessness, and the genuinely hungry, for the vast majority of the population getting a roof over their heads or food on the table is neither a right nor a privilege, but a personal responsibility.
 Why should health be any different?